Tuesday, May 26, 2026

 As of this writing, I have played well over 1,700 different games over the years, and I enjoy all kinds, from the purest of abstracts (something like GIPF) to bloated plastic dungeon crawlers (think Nemesis), and everything in between.
 But wargames hold a special place in my heart, for a wide variety of reasons.
 I had already played many of them by the time Combat Commander came along, but I had never experienced something quite like it.

 So what is Combat Commander?
-It’s a tactical, WWII clash between two players that generally involves a low number of units operating across a constrained area.
+It’s a WWII tactical clash between two players that generally involves a low number of units operating across a constrained area.
 You move a bunch of units on a hex grid, attempt to take valuable objectives, eliminate threats, sometimes assaulting across lush fields in broad daylight, other times clearing one house after another in a bloody night raid supposed to be worth it all when the sun comes up.

 Did you see what happened there?
 I started with a clinical description of basic game mechanics, but the story quickly took over.